ProfessionalWiki/SemanticBundle/README.md

 This version of Semantic Bundle requires PHP 7.1+ and MediaWiki 1.31+.

+Semantic Bundle is maintained by [Professional.Wiki].
+Contact us for [MediaWiki development], [managed wiki hosting] or [professional MediaWiki support].

 ## Bundled extensions

 * **[Semantic MediaWiki](https://www.mediawiki.org/wiki/Extension:Semantic_MediaWiki)** – Allows to store and query data annotated to pages